pinyin/tween-here/README.md

 ): Promise<void>
 ```

-In general, use `tweenHere` when you want a element to move smoothly, use `tweenExit` when you know an element is being detached from `document` and what it to disappear smoothly.
+In general, use `tweenHere` when you want an element to move smoothly, use `tweenExit` when you know an element is being detached from `document` and want it to disappear smoothly.

 TweenState is an object representing the position of an element (relative to viewport):
 ```typescript jsx